backgroundbanner

 In 2010 we added Ensodo, which is a circular art with a lot of weapons, and is designed for older students.
 I would teach Ensodo students Tai Chi and Qigong as part of their training, and both Joe Aspey, who went on to become an Ensodo Instructor, and TKD Grand Master Jason Wadley, suggested we start public classes for these.
 So that began in 2013.

 That's really nice, but I want to say that although it grew up as a martial arts school, LCTKD is much more than that today.
 When people think of a martial arts school, they think of a group of mostly men in a closed space in Chinatown furiously fighting each other - just like we were when we started!
 Or maybe a big group of kids in white suits in a leisure centre all flying around and shouting.
 But now we teach in all sorts of places, to people of all sorts of ages.
 Half of our students are female, and while we do actually have kids flying around classes (which are fun!), most of our students are adults.
-And while all 8 of our arts are traditional arts with a “martial” root, half of them don't involve any fighting at all.
+And while all 8 of our arts are traditional arts and deeply embedded in martial arts, half of them don't involve any fighting at all.

 That's a really big thing.
 Just stop and go over that again.
 Half of our 8 arts don't involve any fighting at all.
 Arts like Tai Chi and Iaido are about experiencing something very special about our bodies, our minds and our spirit.